[Updated 15 November 2023]

 I pay the performance fees to ICE Services, who then distribute the fees to composers and arrangers on an international basis.
 This applies for both when a link is clicked and the file is played through the browser; and also for when it is downloaded to your hard drive and played off-line.

 When playing on-line I have a system which counts every time a file is played.
-This count is used to assess the level of fee I need to pay for the annual licence from PRS.
+This count is used to assess the level of fee I need to pay for the annual licence from ICE Services.

 My system also counts when a file is downloaded, which is also taken into account by ICE.
 There are conditions that apply when using in-copyright files:

 - download files to your hard drive and then play them through your computer off-line

 - transfer these downloaded files to other computers/mobile devices that you own, but only for your own use

-- burn these downloaded files to CD, or record to tape, to play in a player that you own and for own use
+- burn these downloaded files to CD, or record to tape, to play in a player that you own and for your own use

 - give or sell these downloaded files to other people

-- upload these downloaded files to a website or cloud storage facility
+- upload these downloaded files to a website/intranet or cloud storage facility